 - IAESTE UK - for science, engineering and applied arts students.

-UK and EU nationals do not need a visa to enter Ireland.
-If you are a non-EU or international citizen you may need a visa to work in the country and you should apply for this online.
+UK and European Union (EU) nationals do not need a visa to enter Ireland.
+If you are a non-EU or international citizen you may need a visa to work in the country and you should apply for this online at the Irish Nationalisation and Immigration Service (INIS).

-UK, EU, EEA and Swiss nationals are entitled to work in Ireland, and be treated in the same way as Irish citizens when applying for a job, without an employment permit.
+UK, EU, European Economic Area (EEA) and Swiss nationals are entitled to work in Ireland, and be treated in the same way as Irish citizens when applying for a job, without an employment permit.

 If you come from a country outside the EU you will need an employment permit to work in Ireland.
 There are nine different types of permit including a general permit and a critical skills permit.